by Gordon M. Hahn

 This falsification of intelligence and the facts–and the possibility that foreign intelligence services, such as Russia’s SVR or GRU, knew of Washington’s illegal gun-running to jihadists in order to overthrow the regime Bashar al-Assad–was disastrous for foreign perception of the U.S. in terms of both its reliability as a foreign partner and guarantor of international security and its contention that it is the beacon of democracy for the world.
 Putin surely had been briefed on all the other revelations, and he made corresponding charges against the Obama administration before or after their first appearance in US media.
 The picture he and many others would take away from the reports and other evidence is that the Obama administration could not or would not take a leadership role in the fight against jihadism; at least if not prodded into doing so.

-The Turks shot down a Russian jet that was fighting jihadists and had only briefly violated its airspace because Russian reconnaissance was able to gather data on NATO member Turkey’s oil trade with IS.
+The Turks shot down a Russian fighter jet targeting jihadists that had only briefly violated its airspace because Russian reconnaissance was able to gather data on NATO member Turkey’s oil trade with IS.
 The area around northern Latakia where the plane was shot down is not only the location where mujahedin from Russia’s North Caucasus are located; it is also where the Turko-IS oil trade is conducted.
 Thus, Russia Foreign Minister Sergey Lavrov and the Russian General Staff concurred that the Turkish action was a planned provocation (www.tvc.ru/news/show/id/81704).
 Russia would eventually win over Turkey to its side in the competing Russian and American wars against IS.
 Ankara is now coordinating its military operations with Moscow’s and has now joined Moscow and Teheran in mediating the Syrian civil war.

 Thus, the Obama administration’s and General Flynn’s irresponsible policies and actions led to a win for Putin and a setback for U.S. interests in the MENA region and globally in terms of reputation as a reliable ally able to carry out a well-coordinated security policy.